 Cuenca de la Esperanza y la Soledad

-The project also raises awareness for the protection of nature and biodiversity through guided tours by an environmental educator.
+The project also raises awareness for the protection of nature and biodiversity through guided tours by its environmental educator.
 Visitors walk through the trail installed for nature observation, feeling reconnected to the environment and recognizing the importance of conservation.

-This project started in 2015 and runs for a period of six years, until 2021, over a land of 355 hectares located in the state of Puebla, with the cooperation of the National Research Institute for Forestry, Agriculture and Livestock Breeding (INIFAP).
+This project started in 2015 and runs for a period of six years, over a land of 355 hectares located in the state of Puebla, with the cooperation of the National Research Institute for Forestry, Agriculture and Livestock Breeding (INIFAP).

 Bamboo can grow to heights as tall as 22 meters per year (in its 5th year for some species), it produces big amounts of oxygen and absorbs more carbon dioxide than other plants and trees,